 After learning this, we began to look at the building differently.
 Because you no longer see only a church.
 You also see the traces of a lost civilization.

-While sitting on the steps in front of the cathedral, it was very impressive to think that the stones carved by Inca stonemasons hundreds of years ago are still here today.
+Sitting on the steps in front of the cathedral, it was quite impressive to think that stones worked by Inca stonemasons hundreds of years ago are still here today.

 Stone Streets, Blue Balconies and the Atmosphere of Cusco

-One of the things that impressed us the most in Cusco was walking through the stone streets.
+One of the things that impressed us most in Cusco was walking through its stone streets.
 Narrow roads, old houses with white walls, blue wooden balconies and streets that constantly climb upward give the city a very strong character.

-While walking through some streets, we felt as if we were inside a movie scene.
+Walking through some streets, we felt as if we were inside a film scene.
 You turn a corner and an old church appears; a few minutes later, a mountain view opens up.

 Because of the high altitude, even short walks can sometimes become tiring.
-But the atmosphere of Cusco constantly pushes you to walk and discover new streets.
+Yet Cusco’s atmosphere constantly pushes you to keep walking and discover new streets.

-Especially the areas with stone roads and blue balconies became some of our favorite places.
+The areas with stone roads and blue balconies in particular became some of our favorite places.

 Arco de Santa Clara: The Historic Gate of the City

-One of the structures that impressed us the most in Cusco was Arco de Santa Clara.
-When you look through the large stone arch, old streets, church towers and the Andes Mountains come together in the same frame.
+One of the structures that impressed us most in Cusco was Arco de Santa Clara.
+When you look from beneath the large stone arch, old streets, church towers and the Andes come together in the same frame.

-We stood there for a while and simply watched the people.
-The idea that people have passed through the same point for centuries creates a very impressive feeling.
+We stood here for a while and simply watched people.
+The thought that people have passed through the same point for centuries creates a very impressive feeling.

-One of Cusco’s strongest qualities is that it does not hide its past.
+One of Cusco’s strongest sides is that it does not hide its past.
 The city shows its history everywhere.

 Local Life and Peru’s Andean Culture

-Cusco is not made only of historic buildings.
-The real spirit of the city is also hidden in daily life.
+Cusco is not made up only of historic buildings.
+The true spirit of the city is also hidden in everyday life.

-The different colored corns we saw in the markets especially caught our attention.
-In Peru, corn does not seem to be just food; it appears to be an important part of the culture.
+The corn in different colors that we saw in the markets was especially striking.
+In Peru, corn seems to be not just a food, but one of the important parts of the culture.

-The large corns in purple, white and yellow tones were quite different both in appearance and taste.
-The large white Peruvian corn especially interested us.
+The large ears of corn in purple, white and yellow tones were quite different both in appearance and taste.
+The large white Peruvian corn especially caught our attention.

 People walking through the streets in traditional clothing, small shops and local markets make you feel that Cusco is still a living Andean city.